John Steele Gordon

+Early life

-Born and raised in New York City, he graduated from Vanderbilt University.
-After spending some time in publishing, he left to travel, driving from England to India and back and from New York to Tierra del Fuego, returning as far as Rio de Janeiro.
-His first book was a how-to book on how to do this type of overland traveling.
+He was born and raised in New York City.
+He graduated from Vanderbilt University.
+After working in publishing, he left to travel, driving from England to India and back and from New York to Tierra del Fuego, returning as far as Rio de Janeiro.

+Career

+His first book was on how to do long distance traveling.
 After working in politics for a few years as a press secretary for two congressmen, he wrote his first book on financial history, The Scarlet Woman of Wall Street (1988), a history of Wall Street in the 1860s.
-His history of the national debt, Hamilton's Blessing, was published in 1997 (2nd edition, 2010).
+His history of the national debt, Hamilton's Blessing, was published in 1997.
 In 2004 he published a history of the American economy, An Empire of Wealth.
-He has also written on technological history, including A Thread Across the Ocean, the story of laying the Atlantic cable in the mid-19th century, and Washington's Monument, a history of the monument and obelisks in general.
-John Steele Gordon wrote the Business of America column for American Heritage for 15 years and The Long View column for Barron's for ten years.
-He currently writes a column on banking history for the ABA banking journal.
+He has written on technology history, including A Thread Across the Ocean, the story of laying the Atlantic cable in the mid-19th century, and Washington's Monument, a history of the monument and other obelisks.
+Gordon wrote the Business of America column for American Heritage for 15 years and The Long View column for Barron's for ten years.
+He writes a column on banking history for the ABA banking journal.
 His op-eds and book reviews appear frequently in the Wall Street Journal and elsewhere.
-In 2019, Mr. Gordon wrote on global warming from a skeptical point of view for Commentary.
+In 2019, Gordon wrote on global warming from a skeptical point of view for Commentary.